Visitor Access Due to COVID-19,

 Precautions and How You can Help

 Bridgemoor Transitional Care is closely monitoring COVID-19 developments in partnership with our local and state health departments, Centers for Medicare and Medicaid Services (CMS) and the U.S. Centers for Disease Control and Prevention (CDC) for coordination and guidance.
-The safety of Bridgemoor Transitional Care patients and employees remains our top priority.
+The safety of Bridgemoor Transitional Care patients, Bridgemoor Assisted Living residents and all Bridgemoor employees remains our top priority.

 On Wednesday, March 11, we implemented new measures limiting visitor access.
-On March 13, we updated these measures to comply with new CMS guidelines prohibiting, all visitors, including family members, from entering our facilities.
-Per Governor Abbott’s March 19, 2020, Executive Order No. 3, only visitors providing critical assistance are allowed to enter our facilities.
+On March 13, we updated these measures to comply with new CMS guidelines prohibiting all visitors, including family members, from entering our facilities.
+Per Governor Abbott’s March 19, 2020, Executive Order No. 3, only visitors providing critical assistance are allowed to enter our Transitional Care facilities.

 While we understand this may be an inconvenience to patients and families, it is important that we ensure our patients and staff remain safe during this time.
 We are very sorry to have to restrict visitation, especially for family, and we appreciate your understanding.

-With a growing number of confirmed cases in Texas, we remain focused on taking all the necessary steps to protect our patients, their families, health care providers and community.
+As Texas communities continue to make adjustments based on numbers of confirmed cases, we remain focused on taking all the necessary steps to protect our residents, their families, health care providers and community.

 We screen all who are authorized to enter our facilities and prohibit entry to any who do not meet screening criteria.
-We implement personal protective equipment (PPE) protocols as outlined by the CDC, and we are not accepting any patients or residents who are suspected of having COVID-19.
+We implement personal protective equipment (PPE) protocols as outlined by the CDC.

 How You Can Help